About Holy Apostles College & Seminary

-Holy Apostles, located in the charming and historic town of Cromwell, CT, offers a faithfully Catholic, 100% online and on-campus liberal arts degree program for undergraduate students, as well as 100% online graduate degree programs in Philosophy, Theology, and Pastoral Studies.
+Holy Apostles College and Seminary, a private, not-for-profit college located in the charming and historic town of Cromwell, CT, offers a faithfully Catholic, 100% online and on-campus liberal arts degree program for undergraduate students, as well as 100% online graduate degree programs in Philosophy, Theology, and Pastoral Studies and a Masters of Divinity in the New Evangelization.

-With its option to take all classes online and our exceptional affordability, we invite you to Live Your Mission at Holy Apostles!
+With its option to take all classes online and our exceptional affordability, we invite you to Live Your Mission at Holy Apostles College and Seminary!

 # of Undergraduate Students = 229